 Comparable to shift-right approach in DevOps testing, that encourages the testers to analyze and wait until changes are deployed in production, to mostly find defects in unexpected real-life situation.

 With the same definition of each phase – Requirement Review, System Design, Architecture, Low-level Design, using W model helps ensure that the testing of the product begins from the very first day of the product’s development.

 -Testing can run in parallel with development process

 -No division between constructive and destructive tasks

 -Testing has equal weight and workload as many activities in the development process

 While it is true that the V model is an effective way to test and reveal results for dynamic test cycles, there is no scope for risk management and mitigation for scheduling especially.
-W models are more effective in catching defects early in the delivery pipeline and enable development team to get an extensive view of testing.
+In contrast, W models are more effective in catching defects early in the delivery pipeline and enable development team to get an extensive view of testing.
 However, important to remember that W model is often compared to agile testing where testing happens in parallel which requires significant amount of resource throughout the product cycle.

 One must pick carefully, a model that works better with available pool of resource and complexity of each project in order to convey an ideal quality product.